sachin-pikle/aura-tutorials/aura-js-creditscore/canary_deploy.md

 ![Wercker runs > "add" step logs](images/canary-w-run-step-logs.png)

-3. Once you successfully add a route rule, comment the "add" step.
-If you wish to change an existing routing rule, uncomment and use the "replace" step.
+3. Once you successfully add a route rule, comment the "add" step and uncomment the "deploy" step

 4. Access GET /api/creditscore in a browser multiple times and you should see the following Welcome message from V2.
 Now we have 100% of the traffic routed to V2